An Aesthetic Philosophy of Librarianship

-I get that the focus of our new libraries is the architecture, and various spaces for study, interaction with technology, social learning and collaboration10, ostensibly to promote the informal passing of knowledge from person to person, student to student, and expert to student (the experts are now officing in the new library as well, which makes the process easier).
+I get that the focus of new libraries is the architecture, and various spaces for study, interaction with technology, social learning and collaboration10, ostensibly to promote the informal passing of knowledge from person to person, student to student, and expert to student (the experts are now officing in the new library as well, which makes the process easier).
 Large collaborative spaces for inclusive, active, participation with moveable tables and chairs are the centerpiece of the new library.
-But I am skeptical that “the power of collaboration” can provide a solid intellectual foundation either for librarianship or for our users.
+But I am skeptical that collaboration can provide a foundation for librarianship or pedagogy in higher education.

-The efficacy of knowledge diffusion through informal channels is haphazard and inefficient, as opposed to users getting knowledge out of relevant publications, which ought to be the library’s focus.
+As we all know, the efficacy of knowledge diffusion through informal channels is haphazard and inefficient, as opposed to users getting knowledge out of relevant publications–which ought to be the library’s focus.
 While these modalities (oral vs. written word) are not mutually exclusive, it strikes me that prioritizing dialogue, collaboration and consensus–oral modes of knowledge transmission–hearkens back to a time before printing, books and libraries, when most people were illiterate.

-And if you thought traditional research libraries were uninteresting places before, as the authors quoted above do, taking the books away and replacing them with more computers and tables and chairs and glass-walled study rooms and offices and a plethora of seating options is not likely going to make them more exciting places to be.
+And, most importantly, if you thought traditional research libraries were uninteresting places before, taking the books away and replacing them with more computers and tables and chairs and glass-walled study rooms and offices and a plethora of seating options is not likely going to make them more exciting places to be.

 Don’t get me wrong.
 I love beautiful architecture.
 I just don’t believe that innovative architecture, collaboration or computing power can be the basis for the academic library, or the library profession.
 I believe our primary obligation as academic librarians is to provide our users with content-rich learning environments and great collections.

 Dumbing Down the College Library.
-When people speak about the design of innovative spaces in libraries that foster collaborative learning, spaces where people from different disciplines come together to share knowledge, it sounds very promising.
+When people speak about the design of innovative spaces in libraries that foster collaborative learning, spaces where people from different disciplines come together to share knowledge, it all sounds very promising.
 But today’s libraries are zero-sum game: in an almost Orwellian fashion, we have to get rid of the books so people can focus on “collaboration” which apparently requires a lot of space and specialized furniture.

-But no one seems to know for certain how to get people to collaborate, mentor and share knowledge once old spaces are renovated or new facilities are built11, nor how to differentiate collaborative learning from other, less significant forms of student interaction.
-Although architects explain how their design is intended to promote collaboration and engagement, at the end of the day, they are not the ones responsible for the learning outcomes of these new facilities.
+No one seems to know for certain how to get people to collaborate, mentor and share knowledge once old spaces are renovated or new facilities are built11, or how to differentiate collaborative learning from other, less significant forms of student interaction.
+Although architects explain how their designs are intended to promote collaboration and engagement, at the end of the day, they are not the ones responsible for the learning outcomes of these new facilities.
 Besides, it is not engagement with each other that we want to encourage so much as engagement with scholarly books and articles.

-Without the ability to raise awareness of new publications or present a rich selection of materials that are of interest and relevance to them when they walk in the door–without the ability to create content-rich learning environments which encourage independent learning–the library becomes a vacuous and intellectually barren space with a lot of furniture for study, but nothing to encourage intellectual curiosity, learning outside the classroom (outside of a graded assignment), or participation in cultural production.
-They say books are obsolete, but people are still writing books, publishers are still publishing books, and new ones are coming out every day.
-We need the books that people hear and want read about, or ought to know about, to be a professional in their discipline, and become an educated person.
+Without the capacity to present our users with a rich selection of materials that are of interest and relevance to them when they walk in the door–without the ability to create content-rich learning environments which encourage independent learning–the library becomes a vacuous and intellectually barren space with furniture for studying and hanging out, but nothing to encourage intellectual curiosity, learning outside the classroom (outside of a graded assignment), or participation and engagement in a larger cultural conversation of educated people.

-In the past, the academic library could be relied upon to maintain a work just in case someone might need to refer to it, and in a circular fashion, the very fact that a work was retained was also a sign that it still had some relevance or utility to scholars–even if it wasn’t ever checked out.
-The book was a shared, semi-permanent cultural object, and its physicality, the fact that people thought to invest in it, signified its importance as a work of enduring value.
-Maintaining a collection of works for potential use by scholars was widely recognized as an important part of the library’s scholarly mission.
+In the past, the academic library could be relied upon to maintain a work just in case someone might need to refer to it–and in a circular fashion, the very fact that a work was retained was also a sign that it still had some relevance or utility to scholars, even if it wasn’t ever checked out.
+The book was a semi-permanent cultural object, and its physicality, the fact that people thought to invest in it, signified its importance as a work of enduring value.
+Maintaining a collection of works in anticipation of use was widely recognized as an important part of the library’s scholarly mission.

-Libraries were obligated to honor and respect the status of “works” long after they were read or used, simply because these authors were deemed significant to their discipline.
+Libraries were obligated to honor and respect the status of “works” of scholarship as such long after they were read or used, simply because these authors were deemed significant to their discipline.
 But no more.
-When compared to continuously updating electronic media, print appears to rapidly outlast its usefulness, which is why so many libraries are opting to go digital–simultaneously satisfying their users’ desire for immediacy and their craving for interacting with visual technologies.
+When compared to electronic media, print seems to rapidly outlast its usefulness, which is one reason why so many libraries are opting to go digital, simultaneously satisfying their users’ need for currency, their desire for immediacy, and craving for interacting with visual technologies.
 It a fascinating contradiction that we want to leverage the latest technology Web 2.0 technology and social media to build online communities, but at the same time take away community bulletin boards, or place them behind glass (all flyers must be approved).

-Despite protests by library users and faculty when such initiatives to eliminate print are implemented or proposed, even after similar projects are deemed failures and the books are brought back–for example with the Cushing Academy’s celebrated bookless library12 13–this trend of placing print books out of sight, into underground storage lockers, into compact shelving, or cleverly integrating them into the architectural features of the library (the worst was where stairs serve as bookcases), purportedly as a means of promoting alternative methods and modalities of learning (as if the books were in the way of learning), continues trending upwards in higher education, and is predicted to continue.
+Despite protests by some library users and faculty when initiatives to eliminate print are implemented or proposed, and even after similar projects are deemed failures and the books are brought back–for example with the Cushing Academy’s celebrated bookless library12 13–this trend of placing print books out of sight, into underground storage lockers, into compact shelving, or cleverly integrating them into the architectural features of the library (the worst was where stairs serve as bookcases), purportedly as a means of promoting alternative methods and modalities of learning–as if the books themselves were in the way of learning–continues trending upwards in higher education.